ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 `NULL` is formatted according to setting [format_csv_null_representation](../operations/settings/settings.md#settings-format_csv_null_representation) (default value is `\N`).

-In input data ENUM values can be represented as names or as ids.
-First we try to match input value to ENUM name, if we fail and input value is a number, then we try to match this number to ENUM id.
+In input data, ENUM values can be represented as names or as ids.
+First, we try to match the input value to the ENUM name.
+If we fail and the input value is a number, we try to match this number to ENUM id.
-If input data contains only ENUM ids, it's recommended to enable setting [input_format_csv_enum_as_number](../operations/settings/settings.md#settings-input_format_csv_enum_as_number) to optimize ENUM parsing.
+If input data contains only ENUM ids, it's recommended to enable the setting [input_format_csv_enum_as_number](../operations/settings/settings.md#settings-input_format_csv_enum_as_number) to optimize ENUM parsing.

 The CSV format supports the output of totals and extremes the same way as `TabSeparated`.